 The data on Expert Scores were obtained from a national project on ranking academic finance journals that was funded by the National Science Council, Taiwan.
-The survey data were kindly provided by Shing-yang Hu (National Taiwan University).
-The other members of the research team were Shao-Chi Chang (National Cheng-Kung University), Yehning Chen (National Taiwan University), San-Lin Chung (National Taiwan University), Chiuling Lu (National Taiwan University), and Chenghsien Tsai (National Chengchi University).
+The confidential survey data were generously provided by Shing-yang Hu (National Taiwan University).
+The other members of the research team were Shao-Chi Chang (National Cheng-Kung University), Yehning Chen (National Taiwan University),

+San-Lin Chung (National Taiwan University), Chiuling Lu (National Taiwan University), and Chenghsien Tsai (National Chengchi University).

-The invitation to experts from Professor Shing-yang Hu was given as follows: "The survey is initiated by the National Science Council (NSC), a government unit of the Republic of China (Taiwan) administrating grants/funding for academic research.
+The invitation to international experts from Professor Shing-yang Hu was given as follows: "The survey is initiated by the National Science Council (NSC), a government unit of the Republic of China (Taiwan) administrating grants/funding for academic research.
 The main purpose of the project is to establish a list of journals as reference (1) for finance researchers in Taiwan to submit their manuscripts for publication in international journals, and (2) for the NSC to determine research grants.
 We would like to invite you to fill out an online questionnaire about academic finance journals.
 There are 60 journals in total.
 Based on your judgment of the quality of the papers published in the journal and the academic impacts of the journal, please rank each journal on a scale of 1 (the worst, or the "least best") to 7 (the best).
 If you are not familiar enough with some of the journals to assign scores to them, please choose the "Not Familiar" option.
 For the purpose of data analysis, we would also like you to provide information about your major research areas and academic title.
 All your responses will be confidential."

-Responses were received from 93 experts (referred to as "distinguished scholars" in the national project), including the second author of this paper..
+Responses were received from 93 international experts (referred to as "distinguished scholars" in the national project).
+In the interests of openness and accountability, the second author of this paper was one of the "experts" in the survey.